IanConnolly/dotfiles/README.md

 #### VIM setup

 Run ```:PluginInstall``` in VIM to fetch and install the plugins.

-<Leader> is bound to the spacebar, which may not be immediately evident from
-glancing at the vimrc.
+&lt;Leader&gt; is bound to the spacebar, which may not be immediately evident from glancing at the vimrc.